harlow/go-micro-services/README.md

 ### Tracing

 Tracing data is pushed to Google Stackdriver.
+See [Tracing gRPC calls in Golang with Google Stackdriver](https://medium.com/@harlow/tracing-grpc-calls-in-golang-with-google-stackdriver-b22495763a06#.6skzmkwqy) for more detailed information on how tracing was implemented.

 <img width="987" alt="screen shot 2017-02-25 at 11 42 02 pm" src="https://cloud.githubusercontent.com/assets/739782/23338017/49e00402-fbb4-11e6-9d89-7b4d7af54315.png">

-To enable tracing add the following to `.env`
+To enable tracing add the following to `.env`:

 ```
 TRACE_PROJECT_ID=